dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 ## Hot-reloadable configuration (no pod restart)

+> For the full guide — code-level details, failure handling, and usage examples — see [docs/HOT_RELOAD.md](docs/HOT_RELOAD.md).

 The Helm chart uses two ConfigMaps to separate values that require a pod restart from those that can be picked up at runtime:

 | ConfigMap | Purpose |